Cape Town Gay Travel

-If you’re looking for a beachside running route though, Lagoon Beach may be a great area to start.
-It’s a little desolate, but you can start from Lagoon Beach and make your way toward Sunset Beach.
+For a beachside running route though, Lagoon Beach may be a great area to start.
+It’s a little desolate, but you can start here and make your way toward Sunset Beach.

 Cape Town Gay Bars

-The gay nightlife scene in Cape Town is quite lively, another reason why travelers love this city so much!
-While it’s not the gay party capital of the world, your Cape Town gay travel itinerary definitely has to include a few nights out partying.
-Below are the local gay nightlife mainstays.
+The gay nightlife scene in Cape Town is lively, another reason why travelers love this city.!
+While it’s not the gay party capital of the world, you have to include a few nights out partying!

-All Cape Town gay travelers have to visit Café Manhattan.
-This classic bar is great for any gay traveler, whether you’re hanging solo, in a group, or with a significant other.
+Café Manhattan is mast-visit for all Cape Town gay travelers.
+Whether you’re hanging solo, in a group, or with a significant other, Café Manhattan is a good choice.
 Its unpretentious, comfortable and an easy place to meet friends.

 There is plenty of room to socialize inside.
-Café Manhattan also has an outdoor terrace that looks over the street.
-There are a bunch of tables to gather around, too.
-The ambiance is quite popular with everyone.
+Café Manhattan also has an outdoor terrace that looks over the street, as well as some indoor seating.

-Specialty cocktails at Café Manhattan are on the sweet side, so I stuck with basic mixed drinks and beer.
-Prices at this quintessential Cape Town gay bar are higher relative to the others, but nonetheless everything is affordable.
+Specialty cocktails here are on the sweet side, so I stuck with basic mixed drinks and beer.
+Prices are higher relative to the other gay bars, but everything is still affordable.

 Anyone who has experienced Cape Town gay travel in the past decade will probably tell you about a night out at Crew Bar.
 Crew Bar is Cape Town’s original gay club.
 Several of my friends have told me stories about nights here.

-Pink Panther Nightclub has become the most popular Cape Town gay club in recent years, stealing away some of the spotlight from above-mentioned Crew Bar.
-I spent the latter half of a Friday night at the Pink Panther gay club and I had a blast.
+Pink Panther Nightclub has become the most popular Cape Town gay club in recent years.
+I spent the latter half of a Friday night at Pink Panther with my South African friend Neil.
+We had a blast.

 The DJ was fun and the bartenders, clad in their pink booty shorts, were super friendly.
-This seems to be a theme in Cape Town gay nightlife…everyone is friendly!
+I can’t recommend this place enough!

 When you approach Pink Panther, don’t be put off by a dim entrance with a perhaps intimidating man standing in a doorway.
 Upon arriving, it looked to me as if the club was empty, but once you climb the stairs and pass through security, you’ll find the crowd.

-Friday and Saturday nights are the busiest times to visit Pink Panther Night Club, per the advice of my South African friend Neil.
+Friday and Saturday nights are the busiest times to visit the Pink Panther gay club, per the advice of my friend Neil.
 Every now and then, the bar will host a Thursday night party.

-Gay clubs in international cities tend to have a decent social media presence at least on one platform.
-Pink Panther though, doesn’t post too much about their events on Facebook.
-Don’t get the impression that there isn’t anything going on though.
+Pink Panther doesn’t post too much about their events on Facebook.
+But don’t get the impression that there isn’t anything going on though.

 Just because they aren’t advertising much doesn’t mean there isn’t a party.
-I can guarantee that on weekends, especially during the summer, you’ll find a sizeable crowd.
+I can guarantee that on weekends, especially during the summer, you’ll find a sizable crowd.

-If you are in Cape Town at the beginning of the month, try to attend First Thursdays.
-Lots of bars, including The Station, close down the street for a giant monthly festival.
+Try to attend First Thursdays if you are in Cape Town at the beginning of the month.
+The Station and their neighbor bars shut down the street for a giant monthly festival.

 Cape Town Gay Cruising & Saunas

-There is one noteworthy Cape Town gay sauna.
-Frequented by both locals and tourists, Hothouse Steam and Leisure is the local cruising spot.
+Hothouse Steam and Leisure is the noteworthy local cruising spot.
 While I didn’t visit Hothouse myself, local gay guys including my friend Neil mentioned that it’s the go-to sauna.

-Hothouse Sauna is in a convenient location in the middle of the De Waterkant gay neighborhood.
+Hothouse is conveniently located in central De Waterkant, the Cape Town gay neighborhood.
 It’s not far from the major gay clubs.
 Remember though, while it is close enough to walk, you should always travel by car late at night to be safe.